Hunter Long: Miami Dolphins

 Long was selected by the Miami Dolphins in the third round (81st overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Miami on July 26, 2021.

 Los Angeles Rams

 On March 15, 2023, Long and a 2023 third-round draft pick (which was previously acquired from the New England Patriots) were traded to the Los Angeles Rams in exchange for cornerback Jalen Ramsey.
 He was placed on injured reserve on September 9, 2023 with a thigh injury.
 He was activated on November 14.

 On December 8, 2024, Long scored his first NFL touchdown on a 22-yard blocked punt return during the Rams' 44–42 win over the Buffalo Bills.

 Jacksonville Jaguars

 On March 12, 2025, Long signed a two-year, $3 million contract with the Jacksonville Jaguars.
+He played in nine games with three starts, recording 12 catches for 85 yards and two touchdowns, missing multiple games due to hip and knee injuries.

+Arizona Cardinals

+On August 30, 2026, Long was traded to the Arizona Cardinals for a swap of 2028 sixth- and seventh-round picks.